 This can get easier if you figure out which country you want to pick the developers or companies from.
 Your options include the UK, India, North America, or any other place where you can find skilled developers at an affordable price.

 According to the Stack Overflow Developer Survey, 5.01 percent of all developers are found in the UK.
 It’s the second most significant tech hub after the USA.

 After finding yourself a bunch of companies or developers, it’s time to make a decision.
 Perhaps the answer to these questions might help you:

-It’s very critical that you ask the company to give reference to previous clients.
+It’s very critical that you ask the company to give references to previous clients.
 You must pay attention to the reviews and ratings of their past clients.
-These testimonials can tell you a lot about a company than making separate phone calls.
+These testimonials can tell you a lot more about a company than making separate phone calls.
 It’s a great way to figure out how responsive, result-oriented, and reliable the company is.

 Most developers and companies define the domain they work with.
 For robust Android app development, you need to be aware of that.
 If they specialize in your niche, you can expect to get the best services.